bjnandi/glue-standalone-container/README.md

-Welcome to Cloudboost
+<h>Welcome to Cloudboost</h>

 This repo containers standalone dokcerfile to create 3 images to deploy glue app

 <strong>How user</strong>

-First You need to build a image from dockerfile by following commands
+##First You need to build a image from dockerfile by following commands

 First goto the directory where containes dockefiles the enter the command as below